-We lease approximately 85,000 square feet of office space in Southfield, Michigan and approximately 31,000 square feet of office space in Henderson, Nevada.
-The multiple leases for the Southfield, Michigan space expire in September 2018, April 2019 and July 2021.
-The lease for the Henderson, Nevada space expires in December 2022.
-We have renewal options on all of our office space leases.
+We lease approximately 85,000 square feet of office space in Southfield and approximately 31,000 square feet of office space in Henderson, Nevada.
+The multiple leases for the Southfield space expire in April 2019 and July 2021.
+The lease for the Henderson space expires in December 2022.
+We have renewal options on most of our office space leases.
 Additionally, there currently is a significant amount of unoccupied office space available for lease in the markets where we operate.